What is the compulsory education law?

 - Keeping a list of the faculty and their qualifications, which can include short resumes of the teachers, including their education and teaching experience;

 - Requiring each teacher and employee to have a Tuberculosis Clearance.
-While there is some disagreement over whether a home based private school teacher teaching exclusively his or her children requires a Tuberculosis Clearance, we believe the better option is to complete a Risk Assessment with a doctor, and any followup testing required.
+While there is some disagreement over whether a home based private school teacher teaching exclusively his or her own children requires a Tuberculosis Clearance, we believe the better option is to complete a Risk Assessment with a doctor, and do any followup testing required.

 - Obtaining Criminal Record Summaries on each employee, unless all persons teaching are working exclusively with their own children.

-- Obtaining a copy of the students' Immunization Records or Waivers, available from their doctor.
+- Obtaining a copy of the students' Immunization Records (complete or not) or Waivers, available from their doctor.

 After you have complied with the above requirements, you need to review the requirements for filing the private school affidavit.

 If I might decide to homeschool later in the school year, should I file a Private School Affidavit during the October 1-15 filing period?